Goodyear, Arizona: Government and infrastructure

 Goodyear has a council-manager form of government.
 The current mayor is Joe Pizzillo, a former city councilman who is completing the mayoral term of Georgia Lord, who died in December 2021.
 Lord was elected to fill a two-year unexpired term as mayor of the city of Goodyear in March 2011, was re-elected to serve a second term as Mayor in 2013, and was elected to serve her final term in 2017.
 There are six councilmembers, with three-term limits.

 Goodyear City Hall is located at 1900 N. Civic Square.
 Opening in August 2022, Goodyear City Hall was relocated from its previous location on Litchfield Road.
-The new city hall complex also houses a new two-story library (Georgia T. Lord Library, named after the late Mayor Lord), two-acre park, office space, as well as space for new restaurants, retail and entertainment.
+The new city hall complex also houses a new two-story library (Georgia T. Lord Library, named after the late Mayor Lord), a two-acre park, office space, a parking garage, and space for new restaurants, retail and entertainment.

 The Arizona Department of Corrections operates the Arizona State Prison Complex-Perryville in Goodyear.
 The prison houses the female death row.